shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System Simple.md

 When a spell says “evoke”, it follows these rules:

--   It costs 1wyl to convert 1joule of energy from one form to another
 -   Conservation of energy: you can’t create energy and you can’t destroy energy
 -   Evocation spells describe how what the energy gets converted into, and what effect it has.
 It is up to you to determine where the energy comes from.
 Common energy sources:
     -   Heat from the environment, this lowers the temperature